 Commodore 1121 Desktop Calculator

-The Commodore 1121, along with a stablemate machine, the model 1161 (with 16 digits of capacity versus the 12 of the 1121), are early examples of Commodore's entry into the market for desktop electronic calculators.
-This 1121 appears to have been made in the late 1968 to early 1969 time period, based on date codes on the very early MOS IC devices in the machine.
-It should be noted here that this machine was designed and manufactured for Commodore by Casio Computer Co. (as were all of Commodore's early electronic calculators) under the terms of an OEM agreement between the two companies.
+The Commodore 1121, along with a stable-mate machine, the Commodore 1161 (with 16 digits of capacity versus the 12 of the 1121), are early examples of Commodore's entry into the market for desktop electronic calculators.
+This 1121 appears to have been made in the late 1968 to early 1969 time period, based on date codes on the IC devices in the machine.
+It should be noted here that this calculator was designed and manufactured for Commodore by Casio Computer Co. (as were all of Commodore's early electronic calculators) under the terms of an OEM agreement between the two companies.
 The transformer in the power supply of the Commodore 1121 has the Casio logo on a label attached to it, and all of the circuit boards have Casio board identification nomenclature (12D) on them, including the text "MODEL 121", in reference to Casio's version of this machine, the Casio 121.
 The Casio 121, and its higher-capacity sister, the Casio 161 (sixteen digits of capacity but otherwise identical to the 121), were Casio's first electronic calculators to utilize MOS integrated circuits.
 Previous Casio calculators used all discrete-transistor circuitry with no integrated circuits.
 It also appears that Casio made a downscale version of the Casio 121 called the Casio 120.
 This machine did not provide the memory accumulator or round-off capability of the 121.
 It is not clear if the Casio 120 was marketed under the Commodore OEM agreement with Casio.

-The Commodore 1121 uses a mix of round metal can-type IC's (10 and 12 pin), and dual inline package IC's (14-pin), totaling 60 IC's.
+The Commodore 1121 uses a mix of metal can-type IC's (10 and 12 pin), and dual inline package (DIP) IC's (14-pin), totaling 60 IC's.
 There are also a large number of transistors and diodes in the 1121, but the machine is clearly an IC-based machine, not a hybrid (a few IC's, but the majority of the logic made up of transistor/diode logic elements) machine like the Burroughs C3350.
-The logic of the machine is spread across four 10" by 5 1/2" phenolic circuit boards that plug into an eteched circuit board backplane.
+The logic of the machine is spread across four 10" by 5 1/2" phenolic circuit boards that plug into an etched circuit board backplane.
 The top-most board in the machine contains the display decoding and driving circuitry.
-The next board has the nomenclature "MAIN" silkscreened on it.
+The next board has the nomenclature "MAIN" silk-screened on it.
 This designation is typically used in early Casio calculators to indicate the board with the main sequencing logic.
 The third circuit board is called the "SUB" board, and, as with other early Casio calculators, it typically contains the arithmetic logic unit.
 The bottom-most board is called the "REGISTER" board, and contains the shift registers that make up the operating registers of the machine, as well as gating logic that controls the flow of data between the various registers.
 Individual wire connections provide connectivity from the backplane to a separate circuit board to which the Nixie tube display elements are connected, and to the keyboard assembly.

 The Commodore 1121 is a 12-digit, four function electronic calculator with accumulator-style memory.
 The calculator uses Nixie tube displays (Hitachi CD-71 tubes), with each Nixie containing the digits zero through nine and a right-hand decimal point.
 The calculator uses a curious mix of floating and fixed decimal which I haven't quite figured out yet.
 It appears that when the machine is first cleared, if the decimal point key is pressed, the decimal point will start at the right-most position, and each time the decimal point key is pressed, the decimal point will move one digit position to the left.
 If the [ADD =] key is pressed at this point, the decimal point is set at this location for future calculations.
 This makes it necessary in cases where fractional numbers less than one are being entered to first press "0." to take the calculator out of decimal point location setting mode and into numeric entry mode.
 I've not been completely successful in making this work consistently -- perhaps I've not got the key sequences down correctly, but the general notion seems to apply.
 If no decimal point location is set, the machine operates in floating decimal mode.